egandavidpatrick-del/AutoRegisterUpdater/README.md

 Completing a Document Issue register typically is a time consuming, tedious and error intensive task completed manually.
 This manual approach is how most organisations complete a Document Issue Register even today.

-# 🧭 Auto Document Issue Register Updater (Case Study – Proprietary Production Application)
+# 🧭 Auto Document Issue Register Updater (Case Study – Custom Utility Application)

 <i>Auto Document Issue Register Updater allows the user to complete a Document Issue Register the quick and easy way.</i>
 <p align="left">